 Welcome to day 6 of how to fly RC helicopters.

-Now we are going to start changing the orientation of the helicopter, after all – it would look pretty silly if you only could fly with the helicopter always pointing forward, it would also limit how fast you could fly.
+Now we are going to start changing the orientation of the helicopter, after all – it would look pretty silly if you only could fly with the helicopter always flying tail in, it would also limit how fast you could fly.
 We have to get the nose pointing in the direction of flight, and in order to do that you will be seeing the helicopter from many different orientations.

 I should point out that day 6 RC helicopter training is when some people start crashing – not because they can’t fly, but because they get confused which way the helicopter is pointed and simply make the wrong control input and the helicopter gets away from them and crashes.
 If you take it slow today, you will minimize the chance of this happening and have no problem bringing your heli home in one piece.